 Portable systems allow operators to water batteries anywhere (though batteries should still be watered after a charge, never before or during charging).
 BHS offers an extensive range of battery water carts and tanks, varying in power source and capacity.

-When purchasing a cart, consider the power source — AC powered or rechargeable systems are appropriate for most operations, but the 10-gallon Mobile Bladder Tank (BTM-10) is an alternative that doesn’t require electricity.
+When purchasing a cart, consider the power source — AC powered or rechargeable systems are appropriate for most operations.
 For watering larger fleets in the battery room, the BE Mounted Water Tank (BE-WC-SS) mounts to Operator Aboard Battery Extractors, providing efficient watering when paired with a single-point watering system or a manual Battery Water Gun (WG-X).

 Outside the battery room, a Battery Watering & Filling System Tank (FST-330) allows a single operator to water large numbers of decentralized industrial batteries without pausing for refills.
 This 330-gallon tank includes an integrated pump and a durable pallet base; use a lift truck or pallet jack to carry it throughout your facility.
 The FST-330 is ideal for park-and-charge applications, in which batteries are often scattered across a large number of charging stations.